✓ Updated May 2026

 Rental Car

-The most flexible way to explore the vast Cape Winelands, allowing you to hop between Stellenbosch, Franschhoek, and Paarl at your own pace.
-Essential for visiting multiple estates and hidden gems.
+The most flexible way to explore the vast Cape Winelands, allowing you to hop between estates at your own pace.
+It's ideal for those who want to visit multiple wineries in different towns like Stellenbosch, Franschhoek, and Paarl in a single day.

 Ride-Sharing Services (Uber/Bolt)